Capturing and cancelling charges

 Last updated

-Once you submit a POST/fulfillments
+Once you submit a POST /fulfillments

 , your integration should also be set up to handle fulfillment-related events.

-request, you must first receive and handle the necessary events.
+Before you submit a request, you must first receive and handle the necessary events.
 The specific events you must process depend on the order's fulfillment model:

-In most integrations, you respond to this order state change by sending a fulfillment request to your logistics partner and when the products are shipped, your partner sends you a shipment notification.
-You should respond to this notification by defining a POST/fulfillments
+In most integrations, you respond to this order state change by sending a fulfillment request to your logistics partner, and when the products are shipped, your partner sends you a shipment notification.
+You should respond to this notification by defining a POST /fulfillments

 with the quantity